 Chuck steak is typically an inexpensive cut of beef compared to other cuts from the loin or rib areas.
 Although it's tougher than premium cuts, it has a rich flavor and can become tender when cooked properly.

-Let the steak come to room temperature before cooking for even cooking.
+Let the steak come to room temperature before cooking.

 Pat the steak dry with paper towels to get a good sear.